backtrace-labs/backtrace-node/README.md

    added.
  * `prefix` String.
 Defaults to `""`.
 You might consider passing `"foo."` to namespace the added attributes with `"foo."`.

+#### report.addAnnotation(key, value)

+Adds an annotation to a specific report.
+Annotations, unlike attributes, are not indexed and searchable.
+However, they are available for inspection when you view a specific report.

+ * `key` - String which is the name of the annotation.
+ * `value` - Any type which is JSON-serializable.

+See also `addAttribute`.

 #### report.setError(error)